dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-4 Linux perf.md

 ### What you cannot do with it: {.unlisted .unnumbered}

-Linux perf is a command-line tool and lacks a GUI, which makes it hard to filter data, observe how the workload behaviour changes over time, zoom into a portion of the runtime, etc. There is a limited console output provided through the `perf report` command, which is fine for quick analysis, although not as convenient as other GUI profilers.
-Luckily, as we just mentioned, there are GUI tools that can postprocess and visualize the raw output of Linux `perf`.
+Linux perf is a command-line tool and lacks a GUI, which makes it hard to filter data, observe how the workload behavior changes over time, zoom into a portion of the runtime, etc. There is a limited console output provided through the `perf report` command, which is fine for quick analysis, although not as convenient as other GUI profilers.
+Luckily, as we just mentioned, there are GUI tools that can post-process and visualize the raw output of Linux `perf`.

 [^1]: Linux perf wiki - [https://perf.wiki.kernel.org/index.php/Main_Page](https://perf.wiki.kernel.org/index.php/Main_Page).
 [^2]: RISCV is not supported yet as a part of the official kernel, although custom tools from vendors exist.